Chen Min (Jin dynasty): War of the Eight Princes

 Despite displaying loyalty to Jin against Zhang Chang, Chen Min secretly had ambitions to establish a state.
 His victory over Shi Bing changed his attitude, as he reputedly became arrogant about his ability.
 In 305, the civil war in the north between the Prince of Hejian, Sima Yong, and the Prince of Donglai, Sima Yue, also made Chen Min's plans appear plausible.
 When Chen Min's father heard of his son's behaviour, he became angry and exclaimed that Chen Min would bring about his family's demise.
 He died shortly after, and Chen Min resigned to mourn him.

 Sima Yue wanted Chen Min to join his side in the war, so he appointed Chen Min General of the Right and Commander of the Vanguard in his march to take Chang'an.
 He also sent Chen Min a flattering letter, and in the end, Chen Min agreed to support him.
-During Sima Yue's campaign against Sima Yong's Inspector of Youzhou, Liu Qiao, Chen Min led his army to help, but Liu Qiao defeated them at Xiao County.
+During Sima Yue's campaign against Sima Yong's Inspector of Yuzhou, Liu Qiao, Chen Min led his army to help, but Liu Qiao defeated them at Xiao County.
 Following their loss at Xiao, Chen Min returned east to Liyang to recruit more soldiers.

 Coincidentally, while Chen Min was in Liyang, the Regular Attendant to the Prince of Wu, Gan Zhuo, arrived from Luoyang.
 Gan Zhuo had abandoned his office to escape the war in the north and wanted to return to his hometown.
 However, Chen Min saw Gan Zhuo as his opportunity to start his rebellion.
 Chen Min convinced Gan Zhuo to impersonate an envoy from the Crown Younger Prince, Sima Ying, delivering a decree to Chen Min.
 He also married his son, Chen Jing (陳景), to Gan Zhuo's daughter, sealing their alliance, and soon after, Gan Zhuo appointed Chen Min the Inspector of Yangzhou.